Committee for Interesting Alternatives

 The colonial legacy of authoritarian bureaucratic dictatorship was never dismantled in Rodrigues - it was reinforced.
 External bureaucratic-warlords command and our people obey without question.
 The chief of police, the judge, the minister for Rodrigues, all the principal heads of department, all the lawyers, all the policy makers, all those who actually govern Rodrigues - all come from Mauritius.

-speak a foreign language - when half-nourished, half-educated and half-free
+not speak a foreign language - when half-nourished,

-schoolchildren are forced to learn three languages - when there is a dearth
+to learn three languages - when there is a dearth of

-of educational material on our African culture in a curriculum designed
+educational material on our African culture in a

-and traditions dissimilar to their own, in order to validate their sense
+traditions dissimilar to their own, in order to

 The Rodriguan citizen is like a beleaguered character, hopelessly trapped inside an eternal nightmare of suppressed resentment, being forced to watch helplessly, as his culture crumbles into dust.